timescale/docs/install/installation-kubernetes.md

 [Administrator Guide][admin-guide].

 ## Install TimescaleDB using a Helm chart
-You can install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml` file.
+Install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml` file.
 When you use the default `values.yaml`, the user credentials are randomly generated during installation.
 When you then use the `helm upgrade` command, it does not rotate the credentials, because changing the database